fsharp/fsharp.github.io/_posts/2015-04-18-fsharp-core-notes.md

 the latest language version and the framework you're using in your application.

-### Applications target higher versions of FSharp.Core
+### Applications should target higher versions of FSharp.Core

 F# applications should generally use the *highest* language version and the most *platform-specific* version of FSharp.Core.